 Parents may decide to keep their children at home in inclement weather because of personal circumstances.
 Students whose parents notify school that they will be staying home due to inclement weather will have an excused absence, per district policy.
 Parents may pick up their children in inclement weather at any time during the school day.
 Time away from schooling will be marked as an absence.
-Students will not normally be dismissed from school during severe weather on the basis of a telephone request.

 If schools are declared closed for students, the next school day will follow the Mickle X/Y day schedule as if the closure day never occurred.
 This allows for consistency in long range planning purposes.

-Parent-Teacher-Student Organization (PTSO)
+Parent-Teacher Organization (PTO)

-PTSO information, including the names and phone numbers of the officers, is available in the school office.
-Mickle's PTSO generally meets on the third Tuesday of each month.
+PTO information, including the names and phone numbers of the officers, is available in the school office.
+Mickle's PTO generally meets each month.
 The meeting begins with a thirty-minute presentation/Q & A on a current school topic.
-Following the presentation/Q & A, the PTSO holds its regular business meeting.
-All parents and students are invited to attend the presentation/Q & A. Questions regarding the PTSO meeting time, should be directed to the school office.
+Following the presentation/Q & A, the PTO holds its regular business meeting.
+All parents and students are invited to attend the presentation/Q & A. Questions regarding the PTO meeting time, should be directed to the school office.